Andy Burnham was elected as Mayor of Greater Manchester in May 2017.

 In opposition, Andy has served as Shadow Education Secretary, Shadow Health Secretary and Shadow Home Secretary.

 Andy lives in Leigh, Greater Manchester, with his wife and three children.
 He is a keen supporter of Everton FC.

 Mayor's Question Time

 Each month, Andy hosts a question time event, giving local people the opportunity to quiz the mayor about a range of local issues.
 To find out more about when the next Question Time event is and book your place, keep an eye on our social media channels.
-View Mayor's Question Time - Facebook Video Playlist or watch the embedded Vimeo player on this page.
+View Mayor's Question Time - Facebook Video Playlist (opens in a new tab) or watch the embedded Vimeo player below.

 What the Mayor does